Module palletjack.load

 gdb_item (arcgis.gis.Item): Reference to the gdb item in self.gis

-zipped_gdb_path (str or Path-like): Path to the gdb on disk
+zipped_gdb_path (Path): Path to the gdb on disk

 Raises: